SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2014-11-29-announcing-unity-3d-ui-essentials.markdown

 - Have a fully scalable event system to manage input and game events (even your own events)
 - Extend Unity ourselves and even get involved in Unity UI development (if you dare!)

-There is is a lot more “stuff” that is available, these are just the highlights.&nbsp; Unity has come a long way with these improvements to answer the majority of the trickier points with the legacy GUI system.
+There is is a lot more “stuff” that is available, these are just the highlights.
+Unity has come a long way with these improvements to answer the majority of the trickier points with the legacy GUI system.

 * * *